josmar-crwdstffng/angular/packages/docs/di/di_advanced.md

 ]                                                           ]
 ```

-As you can see the component and its providers can be seen by its children and its view.
+As you can see the component and the associated providers can be seen by the associated children and the associated view.
 The view providers can be seen only by the view.
 And the providers of other directives can be seen only their children.